Ed Forchion: Liberty Bell Temple and restaurants

 Forchion has opened two temples, named Liberty Bell Temple II and Liberty Bell Temple III, which have been connected to adjacent restaurant lounges.
 The names were inspired by the Liberty Bell in Philadelphia.
 In 1993, when the U.S. Congress passed the (42 U.S.C. § 2000bb(a)) Religious Freedom and Restoration Act which allows for the religious use of marijuana on federal grounds during the course of a religious ceremony, Forchion initiated "smoke outs" or "smoke downs" at the national monument.

 The restaurant NJWeedman's Joint in Trenton, New Jersey, opened in 2015. and in 2016 was raided by local police and Forchion was arrested.
 The matter is subject of further litigation.
 In February 2018, a judge dismissed 13 of 22 tickets for various violations, saying they were dispensed incorrectly.

 The restaurant reopened in May 2017 and was renamed "Weedbukx".
 Starbucks informed Forchion and his partner that the logo for the new cafe was similar to theirs.

 The restaurant re-opened after Forchion's release in 2018, and is known as the Joint.

 Since the legalization of cannabis in 2021, the restaurant has openly operated as a black market cannabis dispensary.
+On 9/11/2020 he opened NJWeedman's Dispensary next to NJWeedman's Joint Restaurant 318-322 East State street.
+In Oct 2023 Trenton City passed a resolution officially accepting NJWeedman's Dispensary as legal.

 Get On The Cannabus

-In September of 2020, during one of his political campaigns for New Jersey public office and the legalization of marijuana on the ballot, Forchion started his potcast, Get On The Cannabus, on Spotify, Apple Podcasts and YouTube.
+In September 2020, during one of his political campaigns for New Jersey public office and the legalization of marijuana on the ballot, Forchion started his potcast, Get On The Cannabus, on Spotify, Apple Podcasts and YouTube.
 The podcast interviews marijuana entrepreneurs and raffles off free cannabis products in what is known as the Reefer Raffle.
 When the podcast began, Forchion sold weed illegally on camera in protest of the unjust cannabis laws in New Jersey and America, in what he called "Selling Weed Like He's White."
 After multiple episodes, marijuana was legalized in New Jersey and NJ Weedman's Joint became the location of the first unofficial New Jersey Recreational Dispensary on January 1, 2021.
 The podcast is produced by Jordan Fried of LNH Studios and William "Gmunk" Saunders of Hamilton Radio and is guest hosted by the various budtenders at NJ Weedman's Joint.

+Miami

+In the spring of 2021 NJWeedman opened a 420 friendly nightclub in Miami (the wynnwood art district) called THE JOINT of MIAMI.
+A few months later he gave it to his son "KING".